yoniabitbol/Search-And-Replace/README.md

 `gcc replace.c text.c traversal.c report.`

-This should generate a file called `a.out`.
-Then in your terminal type `./a.out <string to replace>`.
+This should compile the program and generate a file called `a.out`.

+Then, to actually run the program, type the following command in the terminal: `./a.out <string to replace>`.

 The program will run and output a detailed report of the changes made in each individual file.